Do you remember the trash pile?

 Thanks Valentine.
 I appreciate it!

 We were checking the entire past week for professional removal companies in order to remove the old (nonfunctional) radiators we got with the house to make some extra space.
 The small group came at 3 on Wednesday.
 There were three guys and it took them only 2 hours to remove the seven radiators, the old cast iron tub, and carry the claw-foot tub up to the third floor.
+If your home is not as warm as you would like then there are specialist insulation companies that can help a great deal.

 They were such pretty radiators but I’m glad to be rid of them.